 BS EN 1993-1-8 gives guidance for the design of joints subject to predominantly static loading.
 The steel grades covered are S235, S275, S355 and S460.
 BS EN 1993-1-8 uses the so-called component model to identify the resistance of each component making up a joint.
 Consideration of each of these resistances allows the joint resistance to be identified.

 BS EN 1993-1-8 classifies joints according to their rotational stiffness as nominally pinned, rigid or semi-rigid and according to their strength as nominally pinned, full-strength or partial-strength.
 The appropriate type of joint model to be used in global analysis depends on this classification and the method of global analysis.

 Although BS EN 1993-1-8 provides a method of calculating connection stiffness, a connection may be classified on the basis of previous satisfactory experience.
 The UK National Annex states that connections designed in accordance with the principles of SCI P358 are nominally pinned; those in accordance with the principles of SCI P398 are rigid.

-PD 6695-1-10 implements the adjustments required by the UK National Annex and gives NCCI tables that will enable the determination of maximum permissible thicknesses without considering the individual adjustments and without reference to Table 2.1 in BS EN 1993-1-10.
-It simplifies the use of BS EN 1993-1-10 for buildings in the UK and is recommended for buildings in the UK.
+PD 6695-1-10 implements the adjustments required by the UK National Annex and gives NCCI tables that will enable the determination of maximum permissible thicknesses for different details types, stress levels, steel sub-grades and exposure conditions.
+It simplifies the use of BS EN 1993-1-10 and is recommended for buildings in the UK.
 Guidance on selection of an appropriate sub-grade is given in ED007.